ghkaan/BaR-release/README.md

 You can add or remove programs from the list, save the list of loaded programs (job), and open saved lists (jobs).
 After loading a job and after launching the programs, several checks are performed: for example, the dates of the programs and logs are compared, and messages in the LOG files are verified.
 Detected issues are displayed in the main window with color coding for better visibility.
+You can select multiple records using LMB with Ctrl\Shift modifiers or by clicking on the category separator.

 <img src="screenshots/bar_main3.png" width="400"> <img src="screenshots/bar_main2.png" width="400">